Definition Of Synthetic Oil

 Engines enjoy many benefits with synthetic oil.
 From improved performance under extreme temperatures, resistance to oxidation, thermal breakdown and lack of sludge buildup.

 The high-temperature environment in your engine causes conventional oil to break down or even evaporate.
-This is magnified if you live in a warm climate.
-Synthetic oil helps protect your engine from high heat.
+Additionally, this is magnified if you live in a warm climate.
+Moreover, synthetic oil helps protect your engine from high heat.
 The oil resists breakdown ensuring, engine components get high levels of protection against friction wear.

 Short trips are hard on vehicles.
 Conventional motor oil may not get warm enough on short trips to burn off moisture inside the engine.
 Synthetic oil travels to vital components faster, helping to extend your engine life and protect it against failure.

 Turning on the key and running your engine circulates the oil through the engine.
 These engine parts are always in contact, and moving at very high speeds.
 Because of this environment your engine develops a lot of heat.
 Motor oil is the protection of those moving parts.
 Through time the conventional oil breaks down forming sludge and sediment deposits that can be harmful to your engine.
-But, synthetic oil because of its uniform properties and additives are engineered for your engine.
-It resists breakdown and helps to prevent sludge buildup keeping your engine clean.
-With that said, not all synthetic oils are created equal.
+Manufacturers engineer synthetic motor oil specifically for your engine.
+Accordingly, it resists breakdown and helps to prevent sludge buildup keeping your engine clean.

 People always ask me, what about synthetic oil in older cars?
 After many miles of use, the gunky residue can block oil passages, leading to a quick death of an engine.
-Sludge buildup has been found in many different makes and models of vehicles through the years.
-Sludge is what forms when the oil breaks down due to wear and heat.
-Synthetic oil would benefit those engines, as it is less likely to develop troublesome sludge.
+Many different vehicle makes and models contain sludge buildup.
+Consequently, sludge is what forms when the oil breaks down due to wear and heat.
+Therefore, Synthetic oil would benefit those engines, as it is less likely to develop troublesome sludge.
 Amsoil brand synthetic lubricants contain additives to aid in resisting sludge buildup.

 What Oil Is Best For Your Engine?

 After years of research from automakers, third-party laboratories and oil manufacturers, there is no doubt that synthetic oil is the best performing oil for any engine.
 Use a fully synthetic motor oil that meets the viscosity grade oil specification listed in the owner’s manual.
-7 out of 10 new cars today are factory filled with synthetic motor oil.
-Synthetic motor oil provides the best performance in both cold and hot temperatures.
+Factories fill 7 out of 10 cars with synthetic motor oil today.
+Moreover, synthetic motor oil provides the best performance in both cold and hot temperatures.
 This is very important for today’s engines that are fuel efficient and high-performance engines with turbochargers and direct injection.

 Each manufacturer engineers synthetic oil differently and to varying standards.
 What is the best synthetic oil you ask?
 Amsoil provides exceptional protection against engines in every operating environment.

 AMSOIL uses a process to create lubricants that contains zero contaminants.
-This provides better friction reduction, maximized film strength and optimized fuel efficiency which works exceptional in extreme temperature applications.
-Conventional lubricants just can’t touch the performance of Amsoil.
-If you want to Buy Great Oil, Amsoil is an excellent choice.
+As a result, this provides better friction reduction, maximized film strength and optimized fuel efficiency which works exceptional in extreme temperature applications.
+In contrast, conventional lubricants just can’t touch the performance of Amsoil.
+All things considered, if you want to Buy Great Oil, Amsoil is an excellent choice.

 Ultimately, Amsoil synthetic motor oil may help extend the life of your car by keeping your engine working.
 By using Amsoil, you will prolong oil life.
 Require fewer oil changes and save money.